-Table 5: (\$000's) As at January
+Table 5: (\$000's) As at April 30, As at April 30,

-Cash and Working Capital 31, 2024 30, 2023
+Cash and Working Capital 2024 2023

-Cash and cash equivalents 15,349 11,527
+Cash and cash equivalents 11,333 11,527

-Prepaid and deposits 205 511
+Prepaid and deposits 311 511

-Equity securities 2,009 1,552
+Equity securities 2,767 1,552

-Trade and other payables (1,394) (1,295)
+Trade and other payables (543) (1,295)

-Current portion of lease liabilities (96) (88)
+Current portion of lease liabilities (99) (88)

-Deferred flow-through premium (997) (1,168)
+Deferred flow-through premium (555) (1,168)

-Working capital 15,076 11,009
+Working capital 13,214 11,009

-For analysis and discussion of the movement in cash and cash equivalents reference should be made to Section 5 of this MD&A. Reference should be made to note 4 of the unaudited condensed interim consolidated financial statements for further details.
+For analysis and discussion of the movement in cash and cash equivalents reference should be made to section 7 of this MD&A. Reference should be made to note 4 of the audited consolidated financial statements for the year ended April 30, 2024 and 2023 for further details.

-As at January 31, 2024, included within prepaid and deposits is approximately \$47,000 in Goods and Services Tax ("GST") refunds, \$86,000 in interest receivable, \$5,000 in prepaid market related services expenses and \$31,000 in prepaid insurance, \$10,000 in rent deposits and \$26,000 in mineral property application deposits.
-The increase in equity securities is largely attributable to the increase in the market value of three of its shareholdings (Northern Uranium, Basin Energy and Metal Energy) in the Company's portfolio of equity securities at period end.
-During the nine months ended January 31, 2024, the Company received 2,250,000 shares of Basin Energy Limited pursuant to a property option agreement with a fair value of \$232,254.
+As at April 30, 2024, included within prepaid and deposits is approximately \$160,000 in Goods and Services Tax ("GST") refunds, \$19,000 in interest receivable, \$3,000 in prepaid market related services expenses, \$20,000 in prepaid insurance, \$10,000 in rent deposits and \$24,000 in mineral property application deposits The increase in equity securities is largely attributable to the increase in the market value of three of its shareholdings (Nexus Uranium, Basin Energy, Bayridge Resources and Metal Energy) in the Company's portfolio of equity securities at period end..
+During the year ended April 30, 2024, the Company received an aggregate of 5,167,585 shares from of Basin Energy Limited, Cosa Resources Corp, Nexus Uranium Corp, and Bayridge Resources Corp. pursuant to several property option agreements with an aggregate fair value of \$1,895,365.
+The decrease in trade and other payables is consistent with the corporate activities compared with the fourth quarter of 2023 as the Company was less active in 2024 relative to 2023.

-During the second quarter of 2024, the Company recognized the remaining balance in the deferred flow-through premium from the November 2022 flow-through financing and during the third quarter of 2024, the Company recognized a portion of the deferred flow-through premium from the December 2023 flow-through financing.
-As at January 31, 2024, the Company hold approximately \$8.3 million of flow-through fund and will recognized the remaining balance of the deferred flow-through premium as those funds are utilized toward Canadian exploration expenditures.
+During the second quarter of 2024, the Company recognized the remaining balance in the deferred flow-through premium from the November 2022 flow-through financing and during the fourth quarter of 2024, the Company recognized a portion of the deferred flow-through premium from the December 2023 flow-through financing.
+As at April 30, 2024, the Company holds approximately \$4.6 million of flow-through funds and will recognized the remaining balance of the deferred flow-through premium as those funds are utilized toward Canadian exploration expenditures.
+The Company will need to expend \$4.6 million of Canadian exploration expenditures by March of 2026 in order to recognize the remaining deferred flow-through premium of approximately \$555,000 as at April 30, 2024.